ryanmaki18/Python_Practice/README.md

 # Python_Practice
- Questions mostly from LeetCode, done as practice
+    Questions from LeetCode, done as practice in free time